simple-framework/simple_framework_website/docs/htcondor_pool_tutorial.md

 However, you **must** set the **timezone** field.
 Find your timezone relative to the **/usr/share/zoneinfo** directory and put the relative path as the value for the timezone field in the site section.

+You must also specify the CVMFS squid/s that should be used by the HTCondor-Workers in the **cvmfs_http_proxy_list** field, as shown.

 For the example cluster, the site section looks as follows:
 ```yaml
 site: